nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

    The RGB LED channels are used independently to display the following information:

    * Red - If the main loop is running (that is, the device is advertising).
-     The LED blinks with a period of 2 seconds, duty cycle 50%.
+     The LED blinks with a period of two seconds, duty cycle 50%.
    * Green - If the device is connected.
    * Blue - If user set the LED using Nordic LED Button Service.